anholt/libepoxy/README.md

 Building (CMake)
 -----------------

 CMake is now the recommended way to build epoxy.
-It should be as cample as:
+It should be as simple as:

     cd <my-build_dir>
     cmake <my-source-dir>

-And then build the project, depending on the type of your toolset, e.g. for Unix type "make", for MSVC open the solution in Visual studio and build the solution.
+And then build the project, depending on the type of your toolset, e.g. for Unix type "make", and for MSVC open the solution in Visual studio and build the solution.

-To rebuild the generated headers from the specs, add "-DEPOXY_REBUILD_FROM_SPECS=ON" to the "cmake" invocation.
+* To rebuild the generated headers from the specs, add "-DEPOXY_REBUILD_FROM_SPECS=ON" to the "cmake" invocation.

+* To build also static libraries, add "-DEPOXY_BUILD_STATIC=ON" to the "cmake" invocation.

+* To disable building shared libraries, add "-DEPOXY_BUILD_SHARED=OFF" to the "cmake" invocation.

-Note that building with CMake currently doesn't support testing.
+Note that building with CMake currently doesn't support building or running tests.

 Building (Autotools)
 ---------------------

-On unix you can also use autotools to build:
+On Unix you can also use autotools to build.
+This type of build only supports building shared libraries.
+However it also supports building and running tests.
+To build with autotools, write:

     ./autogen.sh
     make